 - Determine food and water requirements (for Responders/IMT/UC). - Determine the method of feeding to best fit each facility or situation. - Obtain necessary equipment and supplies. - Ensure that well balanced meals are provided. - Order sufficient food and potable water from the Supply Unit. - Maintain and inventory of food and water. - Maintain food service areas, ensuring that all appropriate health and safety measures are being followed.

-Additional information regarding this position can be found in Chapter 10 of the USCG IMH.
+Additional information regarding this position can be found in Chapter 10 of the USCG IMH and through Red Cross and Salvation Army.